dvidelabs/flatcc/CONTRIBUTING.md

 By contributing to this project you agree to:

 - You are the original creater of the submission.
-- No third party has any claims to the submission or it such claims are under a compatible license and clearly documented as such.
+- No third party has any claims to the submission or if any such claims exists, they are under a compatible license and clearly documented as such.
-- You grant non-exclusive copyright license as per section 2. of the Apache 2.0 license.
+- You grant a non-exclusive copyright license as per section 2. of the Apache 2.0 license.

 Section 2. of Apache 2.0 license for reference: